sammuelyee/docs/cartodb-editor.md

 	**Note**: If you select Torque Category as the map type, ensure your SQL query is not using `torque_category` as a column name to prevent unexpected behaviors.

-Torque maps also have [Torque CartoCSS](http://docs.cartodb.com/cartodb-editor.html#cartocss) options to further customize the look of your map.
+**Note:** You can further enhance the styling of your map with CartoCSS properties specific for Torque Category maps.
+For details, see [CartoCSS Properties - Torque Category Maps](#cartocss---torque-category-maps).

 #### Infowindows